Without Conscience: Summary & Review (Robert Hare)

 They also don’t care about flags, countries, or who they are fighting for.

-Hare says that at the risk of angering some new age practitioner (a jab at “The Power of Now”), psychopaths’ behavior makes sense if you only lived in the now.
+Hare says that at the risk of angering some new age practitioner (a jab at “The Power of Now”), psychopaths’ behavior makes sense only if you live in the now.

 Psychopaths are incapable of thinking long-term.